david-serrano/locationprovider/README.md

  3. Return location based on available providers:
    - If GPS initialised but taking too long, start a network listener after X (configurable) seconds.
    - If only network initialised, some phones fail to update the listener but update the passive values correctly, so after Y (configurable) seconds, try the last known locations again.
- 4. Return values for GPS/network when available and shut down self.
+ 4. Return values for GPS/network when available and shut down self, call back to listener.

  # License
  [MIT License](./LICENSE)